datawhores/OF-Scraper/README.md

     <li>
         This is a theoritical program only and is for educational purposes.
 If you choose to use it then it may or may not work.
 You solely accept full responsability and indemnify the creator, hostors, contributors and all other involved persons from any any all responsability.
     </li>
+ ## 1.80 Changes:
+ - sync keys across config(old keys will still work)
+  - change username to model_username in metadata
+  - change site_name to sitename in metadata
+ - remove --purchased args
+ - add purchase and pinned as post types
+ - add letter-split argument
+   * This is counting letters and not words for text lengthpoetry run coverage report -m
+ - added testi ng
+ - print path for each file
+ - responsetype mapping in config
+  * This is for example keeping all messages or paid post in same folder, but also allow long time users to keep their current structure

   ## Description:
   command-line program to download media, and to process other batch operations such as liking and unliking posts.